Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.

 Finally, ever so slowly, he withdrew his hand and returned to his seat.
 As I would soon learn, I hadn’t achieved a victory in our battle of wills so much as a truce, but with Clark, that’s about all I could realistically expect.

-Karen, at least early on, sat somewhere in the middle of these two extremes.
+Katie, at least early on, sat somewhere in the middle of these two extremes.
 She participated and engaged in ways that the twins wouldn’t, but wasn’t continually disruptive a la Clark.

 Paul and Jason completed our little company.
 I quickly found that Jason was Clark’s sidekick: if Clark was there to prod him, Jason was only too happy to follow his lead.
 (Needless to say, I tended to exercise some faith that one would be absent if the other were present.)
 Paul was generally earnest and attentive.
 The problem was bringing him willingly to the third hour class; his mother, a member of the Primary presidency, was present for junior Primary, the second hour group meeting.
 Paul would literally cling to her, physically follow her around the room for the entire hour, and when it was time to leave for class, the tears started rolling.